-- Section 6.
-Section 13-1-502, MCA, is amended to read: - "13-1-502.
+- "13-1-502.
 Deadlines for candidate filing, write-in candidacy, and withdrawal -- election cancellation -- election by acclamation.
-(1) Consistent with the candidate filing deadline in 13-10-201(7) for primary elections and except as provided in subsection (3) for a write-in candidate, the candidate filing deadline for election to a special purpose district office is no sooner than 145 days and no later than 85 days before the election. - (2) Consistent with the withdrawal deadline in 13-10-325 for primary elections, a candidate may not withdraw after the candidate filing deadline provided in subsection (1). - (3) Consistent with the deadline for write-in candidates under 13-10-211 for primary elections, a declaration of intent to be a write-in candidate must be filed with the election administrator by 5 p.m. on the 10th day before the earliest date on which the ballot must be available for absentee or mail ballot voting under 13-1-503, as applicable. - (4) (a) If Except as provided in subsection (4)(b), if by the write-in candidate deadline in subsection (3) the number of candidates is equal to or less than the number of positions to be filled at the election, the election administrator shall cancel the election and, pursuant to 13-1-304, immediately notify the governing body in writing of the cancellation.
-However, the governing body may by resolution require that the election be held.
+(1) Consistent with the candidate filing deadline in 13-10-201(7) for primary elections and except as provided in subsection (3) for a write-in candidate, the candidate filing deadline for election to a special purpose district office is no sooner than 145 days and no later than 85 days before the election. - (2) Consistent with the withdrawal deadline in 13-10-325 for primary elections, a candidate may not withdraw after the candidate filing deadline provided in subsection (1). - (3) Consistent with the deadline for write-in candidates under

+13-10-211 for primary elections, a declaration of intent to be a write-in candidate must be filed with the election administrator by 5 p.m. on the 10th day before the date on which the ballot must be available for absentee or mail ballot voting under 13-1-503, as applicable.

-- (b) For an election of conservation district officers held in conjunction with a federal primary or federal general election, if by the candidate filing deadline under subsection (1), the number of candidates is equal to or less than the number of positions to be filled at the election, the election administrator shall cancel the election and immediately notify the governing body in writing of the cancellation.
-However, the governing body may, by no later than 10 days after the candidate filing deadline, pass a resolution to require that the election be held. - (5) (a) If an election has been canceled and there is only one candidate for a position, the governing body shall declare the candidate elected to the position by acclamation. - (b) Except as otherwise provided by law: - (i) if an election has been canceled and there are no regular or declared write-in candidates for a position, the governing body shall fill the position by appointment; - (ii) an appointed member shall serve the same term as if the member were elected."
+- (4) (a) If Except as provided in subsection (4)(b), if by the write-in candidate deadline in subsection (3) the number of candidates is equal to or less than the number of positions to be filled at the election, the election administrator shall cancel the election and, pursuant to 13-1-304, immediately notify the governing body in writing of the cancellation.
+However, the governing body may by resolution require that the election be held. - (b) For an election of conservation district supervisors held in conjunction with a federal primary or federal general election, if by the candidate filing deadline under subsection (1) the number of candidates is equal to or less than the number of positions to be filled at the election, the election administrator shall cancel the election and immediately notify the governing body in writing of the cancellation.
+However, the governing body may, by no later than 10 days after the candidate filing deadline, pass a resolution to require that the election be held. - (5) (a) If an election has been canceled and there is only one candidate for a position, the governing body shall declare the candidate elected to the position by acclamation. - (b) Except as otherwise provided by law: - (i) if an election has been canceled and there are no regular or declared write-in candidates for a position, the governing body shall fill the position by appointment;

-'''

-{Internal References to 13-1-502:

-x7-6-1544 x7-13-2241 x7-14-1106 x7-33-2106

-x22-1-706 x85-7-1702 x85-8-302 x85-8-306
+x7-6-1544 x7-13-2241 x7-14-1106 x7-33-2100 x22-1-706 x85-7-1702 x85-8-302 x85-8-306 x85-8-306 }

-x85-8-306 }

-'''

 NEW SECTION.
-Section 7.
+Section 6.
 Definition.
 Unless the context clearly requires otherwise, as used in this chapter, "election administrator" means the county clerk and recorder or the individual designated by a county governing body to be responsible for all election administration duties.